jverzani/SpecialPolynomials.jl/docs/src/examples.md

 ChebyshevU(30⋅U_0(x) + 40⋅U_1(x) + 51⋅U_2(x) + 44⋅U_3(x) + 41⋅U_4(x) + 24⋅U_5(x) + 16⋅U_6(x))
 ```

-Multiplication formulas may not be defined for each family, and a fall back may be used where the multiplication is done with respect to the standard basis and the answer re-represented:
+Multiplication formulas may not be defined for each type, and a fall back may be used where the multiplication is done with respect to the standard basis and the answer re-represented:

 ```jldoctest example
 julia> P = Jacobi{1/2, -1/2}